 In addition, Pro Writers receive automatic assignments, which allows you to bypass the Quality Assurance Department approval process when applying for jobs.

 You can earn between $100 and $66,393 for 5,500 – 16,500 words, respectively.
 Freelance writing gigs range from finance, business, marketing, and human resources to Biology and world affairs.

 WriterBay processes payments between the 16th and 20th of every month, with a minimum payment of $100.

-Online Writing Jobs is a site for copywriters, Search Engine Optimization (SEO) content writers, bloggers, and subject matter experts in a variety of industries.
+Online Writing Jobs is a site for copywriters, bloggers, content writers, Search Engine Optimization, and other writting experts.

 Online Writing Jobs is limited to applicants within the U.S. who can provide the required documentation.
 You’ll be required to submit a writing sample using the provided guidelines for review and feedback within 3 business days.

 Rates vary depending on a variety of factors such as type of content, level of expertise, deadline, and length.
 That said, Online Writing Jobs pays a minimum of $15 to $50 per article.
 A payout amount for a given article will be provided before you agree to complete it.